movementkitchen/website/src/pages/about/index.md

   Nov 2012
 - Yoga Teacher Training with Yoga Federation of Serbia, 260 Hours, Apr - Dec 2011

-I am fully insured with Balens, a specialist insurance broker for health, fitness & wellbeing professionals.

 ### My Story

 My movement journey has been paved by various injuries and an unstoppable urge to learn in the process of overcoming them.
 I often felt my body was too fragile to follow my pace of life.